Microchip-MPLAB-Harmony/quick_docs/source/basic/sam9x60_flash_boot_application_using_samba/readme.md

 <img src = "images/4.png" align="middle">

 ## 2.2.
 Program boot.bin to NAND flash memory
-   To program the boot.bin file on the SAM9X60\<board\> with the following command:
+   Program the boot.bin file on the SAM9X60_board_ with the following command:

    ***sam-ba -p serial -b sam9x60-ek -a nandflash -c writeboot:boot.bin***
   * Note: Change directory to the location of boot.bin